Hyundai Sonata Tires & Wheels Guide By Mason Clark March 30, 2026 11 min read

 The 2025 Sonata lineup uses four main tire sizes.
 Smaller 16- and 17-inch packages prioritize ride comfort and efficiency, the 18-inch SEL Convenience package adds a wider footprint, and the 19-inch N Line package uses a lower-profile performance-oriented size.

-Use the chart above for 2025 trim matching.
-For older Sonata models, the same rule applies: match your tire placard, not a generic chart.
-A 2011 Sonata, 2018 Sonata, 2020 Sonata Hybrid, and 2025 Sonata N Line may all use different original tire sizes.
+For older Sonata model years, use the same decision rule: match the tire placard, not a generic year-range chart.
+A 2011 Sonata, 2018 Sonata, 2020 Sonata Hybrid, and 2025 Sonata N Line can use different original tire sizes.

 OE Tire Load Ratings